 This somehow both vibrant and laid-back spot for innovative Thai food is not new to Bangkok, but it is new to me.
-From the moment we sat down in the cool courtyard for cocktails laced with ginger and kaffir lime, I couldn’t believe we had waited so long.
-(Okay – full disclosure – we waited so long because Issaya is a little off the beaten path, but our taxi driver found it easily and part of its charm is the garden setting and quiet street traffic.
+From the moment we sat down in the cool courtyard for cocktails laced with ginger and makrut lime, I couldn't believe we had waited so long.
+(Okay - full disclosure - we waited so long because Issaya is a little off the beaten path, but our taxi driver found it easily and part of its charm is the garden setting and quiet street traffic.
 Rookie Bangkok dweller mistake to have waited so long.)
 The force behind this operation is Thai chef Ian Kittichai and, as much as I love his other restaurants in town, Issaya is easily my favorite.
 The food is loaded with house made curries and chili jams and the freshest produce, and is all served in creative ways that hint at classic Thai roots.
 This is a must-visit on any trip to Bangkok.

 Favorite dish: Kanom Thai - a dessert of petite fours with Thai flavors that was perfect for sharing and begged to be photographed - complete with miniature macarons and wild-looking orange cotton candy.